Tamas-Gavlider/choose-smart/README.md

  - The source code contained too many unnecessary whitespaces and lack of comments.
  - Move the game data into a new js file and import it into the main js file
+ - Main js file included too many if else if statements for audio/video.
+It can be aggregated with the game data
+ - Instructions page had the text on the left side without margin or padding.

 ### W3C Validator